The Mountains Are Calling, So I Must Go

 In an attempt to be relieved from my anxiety, my husband and I ventured to the Blue Ridge Parkway one sunny day and hiked a trail near Humpback Rocks.
 It was just a couple of miles long, but this was the first time in a few years where I felt connected to anything spiritual.
 The air of silence was so refreshing to my racing mind, the nature surrounding me pacified my aching soul.
 I knew this must be the way to heal.
 I had voiced this to Eric – a golfer, and not much of a hiker – so here was where I had to leave my comfort zone and literally branch out.

 I had to attempt this on my own, but where do I start?
 I found a site, Meetup.com on my computer.
 I told the Meetup people that I was interested in hiking in the Richmond area, and their wise guru spit out a group I should join: The Central Virginia Trailblazers.
-I joined the group and immediately signed up for a five-mile hike in Shenandoah National Park which ventured up to the Rapidan Hoover Retreat Complex and then continued from there.
-This retreat complex housed the president and first lady when they needed a break from the White House.
+I joined the group and immediately signed up for a five-mile hike in Shenandoah National Park, which ventured up to Rapidan Camp and then continued from there.
+This retreat complex housed the president and first lady, President Herbert Hoover and Lou Henry Hoover, when they needed a break from the White House.
 Hoover would fly fish in the Rapidan River while Mrs. Hoover pursued her endeavors with organizing the Girl Scouts of America.

 Altogether, it sounded like a very interesting first hike.